 The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors.
-The Company has appointed Mrs. Smita Amol Lahoti (DIN 0008764528) as an additional independent woman director in the Board Meeting dated 27th June, 2020 which Company was required to appoint by April 1, 2020.
-Futher the changes in the composition of the Board of Directors that took place during the period under review were carried out in compliance with the provisions of the Act.
+There were no changes in the composition of the Board of Directors that took place during the period under review.